rbong/rbong.github.io/_posts/2023-01-22-introducing-flog-v2.markdown

 If all that is not enough, Flog is highly customizable and extensible.

-In this article, I just wanted to share everything I learned about how to build a proper branch viewer, but if you'd like to try Flog, [get started here](https://github.com/rbong/vim-flog).
+If you'd like to try Flog, [get started here](https://github.com/rbong/vim-flog).

 *Thanks for reading!*